[post edited 10/12/17 to remove some identifying details]

 We rested a bit better the second night, and then the next day were discharged into a drizzly morning and a brand new life.
 It was a strange experience leaving the hospital because everyone congratulated us, from the staff (which we expected) to total strangers entering and exiting the building.
 I suppose new parents, and especially a new mother, are unmistakable, but it was strange and touching to be pushed through the corridors being congratulated seemingly every minute.
 I realize now that this is a phenomenon that occurs in our society only during major milestones, because those are the only times (generally speaking) when our personal achievements are instantly communicated to everyone who sees us — graduations, weddings — and are, moreover, assumed to be unequivocally joyous enough that perfect strangers feel free to comment with sincere goodwill.
 I felt a little like crying; it was overwhelming.

 The drive home was short and my mom and youngest sister had come to help us get settled.
 My poor sister was immediately put to work cleaning up the surprisingly copious amount of poop Lyapa had left for us all over the apartment.
-Lyapa herself, strangely enough, was far less wary of Ada than we expected, and mostly just seemed really happy we were back.
-She has continued this way in the days since… she doesn’t seem particularly interested in Ada but she is not avoiding her either, often spending nights next to the bassinet and purring at random times.
+Lyapa herself, strangely enough, was far less wary of our baby than we expected, and mostly just seemed really happy we were back.
+She has continued this way in the days since… she doesn’t seem particularly interested in the baby but she is not avoiding her either, often spending nights next to the bassinet and purring at random times.
 This behavior is so far from what we expected that I am honestly at a loss for how to interpret it.
-My nephew Teddy (now eight months old) has visited several times and when Lyapa sees him she skulks into the farthest corner and faceplants.
-So whatever she is thinking, she clearly places Ada and Teddy in different categories and acts accordingly!
+My nephew (now eight months old) has visited several times and when Lyapa sees him she skulks into the farthest corner and faceplants.
+So whatever she is thinking, she clearly places our baby and her cousin in different categories and acts accordingly!